chen42/slides/antiviral.md

   - Inhibits the protease enzyme, preventing the cleavage of viral polyproteins into functional protein
 - Achieves faster virologic response than other protease inhibitors(PI).
 [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/21692667)
 - Can be used to treat patients resist to other PIs.
-  - <span id="drug"> darunavir </span> displays a < 10-fold decreased susceptibility against 90% of HIV-1 isolates resistant to many other protease inhibitors.
+  - <span id="drug"> darunavir </span> retains activity against 90% of HIV-1 isolates that are resistant to other protease inhibitors, exhibiting 10-fold decrease in susceptibility.
 - Must be used in combination in an antiviral regimen.
   - Requires an enhancer (i.e. low does <span id="drug"> ritonavir </span> or [cobicistat](https://www.ncbi.nlm.nih.gov/pubmed/26566368) )
-- Moved off the Recommended list for treatment-naive patients in 2017
+- No longer for treatment-naive patients (2017)
-- <a href="#/recommend">Recommended </a> for treating patients with INSTI PrEP history, before testing results is available in 2024
+- <a href="#/recommend">Recommended </a> for treating patients with integrase PrEP history, before testing results is available (2024)

 ---